Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of Iceland

 Inside Skarðskirkja church at Skarðsströnd

-The farmers at Skarð gave us a guided tour of the church, for which we paid a small fee, and told us the amazing history of Skarð.
-I recommend stopping at Skarð for a guided tour of the church.
+The farmers at Skarð gave us a guided tour of the church for a small fee and told us the church's amazing history.

 The farmers at Skarð specialize in eiderdown production, which they sell to Japan.